-- Creative Writing Programs: Residencies, internships, and capstone projects are graded on a Pass/No Pass basis, while all other courses are assigned letter grades. - School of Business: Dissertations II-V (DPA 8992, 8993, 8994, and 8995 and DMPS 8992, 8993, 8994, and 8995) are graded on a Pass/No Pass basis.
-All other courses are assigned letter grades. - School of Education: Capstone, dissertation, and licensure advanced practica are graded on a Pass/No Pass basis (except for the Reading License Advanced Practicum which is taken for a letter grade).
-All other course work that is to be used toward a degree or licensure must be taken for a letter grade.
+- School of Business: Dissertations II-V (DMPS 8992, 8993, 8994, and 8995) are graded on a Pass/No Pass basis. - School of Education and Leadership: Capstone, dissertation, and licensure advanced practica are graded on a Pass/No Pass basis (except for the Reading License Advanced Practicum which is taken for a letter grade).
 The practicum seminar and exit interview in the Administrative Licensure Program are taken for no credit, but a "P" is issued upon completion of the processes.

-Repeat Grades and GPA: A course may only be repeated if the final grade received was below the minimum requirement for the program (see minimum grade requirements by program above).
+Repeat Grades and GPA

+A course may only be repeated if the final grade received was below the minimum requirement for the program (see minimum grade requirements by program above).
 All grades earned remain permanently on the transcript record; however, only the grade and credit recorded for the last time the course is taken are used in the calculation of the cumulative GPA and credits earned.
 Students incur normal tuition charges for repeated courses.
 When a repeated course is a transfer course, the repeated grade is not counted in the Hamline GPA.

-Repeat courses for MBA students: The School of Business has established a limitation on the number of times an MBA student, defined as any student pursuing the MBA degree alone or as a dual degree, may repeat an MBA course that was not successfully completed in the past.
+Repeat courses for MBA students

+The School of Business has established a limitation on the number of times an MBA student, defined as any student pursuing the MBA degree alone or as a dual degree, may repeat an MBA course that was not successfully completed in the past.
 An MBA course in which the student has earned a C-, D+, D, D-, F, AU, I, N or W is a course that has not been successfully completed.

 - Courses repeated must be taken in the Hamline School of Business MBA program.
 A transferred course may not be used to replace a course that was not successfully completed. - All course repeats must be successfully concluded prior to starting the core curriculum of Module 5. - The number of repeats is set at one per MBA course not successfully completed. - An MBA student's failure to successfully complete an MBA course after one repeat will result in dismissal from the MBA program.
 An MBA student may appeal this dismissal to the MBA program director.
-The appeal must demonstrate that both failures are substantially a result of a life-altering event, such as - o a death in the immediate family or - the student losing employment or - o extended serious illness or injury of the student or of an immediate family member who requires care from the student. - If the MBA program director grants the student's appeal, then a second repeat will be permitted. - If the MBA program director declines to grant the student's appeal for a second repeat, then the student will be dismissed from the MBA program without possibility of further appeal or readmission. - If the MBA student fails to successfully complete an MBA course on the second repeat, no additional repeats will be permitted and the student will be dismissed from the MBA program without possibility of further appeal or readmission.
+The appeal must demonstrate that both failures are substantially a result of a life-altering event, such as - o a death in the immediate family or - the student losing employment or

+- extended serious illness or injury of the student or of an immediate family member who requires care from the student. - If the MBA program director grants the student's appeal, then a second repeat will be permitted. - If the MBA program director declines to grant the student's appeal for a second repeat, then the student will be dismissed from the MBA program without possibility of further appeal or readmission. - If the MBA student fails to successfully complete an MBA course on the second repeat, no additional repeats will be permitted and the student will be dismissed from the MBA program without possibility of further appeal or readmission.
-Grade Change and Appeal

-Faculty Initiated Grade Change
+Grade Change and Appeal Faculty Initiated Grade Change